petermac-/SublimeFileReloader/README.md

-# ReloadAllFiles
+# FileReloader

-ReloadAllFiles is a plugin for [Sublime Text](https://www.sublimetext.com/) that allows you to reload all open files using a hotkey.
+FileReloader is a plugin for [Sublime Text](https://www.sublimetext.com/) that allows you to reload all open files using a hotkey.

 ## Installation